Chapter 5: Skills System

 I've found that limiting tool call count is particularly useful.
 Without this limit, the Agent keeps searching and searching until it fills up the context.

-5.4 Domain Expert Skill: GA4 Analyst
+5.4 Domain Expert Preset: GA4 Analyst

 For example, Google Analytics 4 analyst: